terrylinooo/php-event-dispatcher/README.md

 # PHP Event Dispatcher

+## This library is abandoned, please use [Event Dispatcher](https://github.com/terrylinooo/event-dispatcher) instead.

 PHP Event Dispatcher is the most easy-to-use and simple Event Dispatcher PHP Class (Singleton Pattern).

 Original idea is from **Symfony's event listener system.**